7 Most Used ESG Reporting Frameworks: Complete Guide

 2. Sustainability Accounting Standards Board (SASB)

-• Who it’s for: Public and private companies aiming to disclose financially material ESG data to investors
+Who should use it: Public and private companies aiming to disclose financially material ESG data to investors and financial markets.

 3. Task Force on Climate-related Financial Disclosures (TCFD)

-TCFD organizes disclosures into four pillars: governance, strategy, risk management, and metrics & targets.
-It guides companies through scenario analysis, carbon pricing strategies, and transition versus physical climate risks.
+What it is: A climate-focused disclosure framework that guides companies through scenario analysis, carbon pricing strategies, and assessment of transition versus physical climate risks.

-Among the different ESG reporting frameworks, TCFD encourages businesses to disclose forward-looking information that reflects how climate issues may evolve over time, and how resilient the organization’s strategies are under different climate scenarios.
+TCFD encourages businesses to disclose forward-looking information that reflects how climate issues may evolve over time and how resilient their strategies are under different climate scenarios.

 4. Carbon Disclosure Project (CDP)

-• Required disclosures: GHG emissions, climate strategy, supply chain impact, water use, and deforestation risks
+Key focus area: Environmental performance, particularly GHG emissions, climate strategy, water use, supply chain impact, and deforestation risks.

 5. Integrated Reporting Framework (<IR>)

-The <IR> Framework is centered on six capitals—financial, manufactured, intellectual, human, social, and natural—encouraging companies to think about how these resources are used and affected in the creation of long-term value.
+The <IR> Framework centers on six capitals - financial, manufactured, intellectual, human, social, and natural - encouraging companies to demonstrate how these resources create long-term value.

-• Who it’s for: Organizations aiming to integrate ESG into mainstream corporate reporting
+Who should use it: Organizations aiming to integrate ESG into mainstream corporate reporting and communicate long-term value creation to investors and stakeholders.

 Breathe ESG reporting framework